Skip to main content

 College Students with current ID 10 Dollars

-All name Isabella receive a lifetime of free entry
+All names that are Isabella receive a lifetime of free entry

-Every room has a bar code that you can scan with your phone and listen to the history and information about the rooms
+Every room has a bar code that you can scan with your phone and listen to the history and information about the room

-A theft occurred in the museum in 1990, wherein 13 artworks were stolen.
+A theft occurred at the museum in 1990, during which 13 artworks were stolen.
 The case is still open with the FBI.
 You can find a large empty frame in one of the rooms, where one of the stolen paintings was displayed.

 Comments